Teoscar Hernández Preview, Player Props: Mariners vs. Rays

-The Seattle Mariners, including Teoscar Hernandez and his .641 slugging percentage over his past 10 games, battle starter Taj Bradley and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+Teoscar Hernandez and his .395 on-base percentage over his past 10 games (80 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Tampa Bay Rays and Aaron Civale on September 9 at 4:05 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Rays.
+In his most recent game he had a one-hit performance (1-for-4) against the Rays.

 Teoscar Hernández Game Info & Props vs. the Rays